QIB-Sheffield/dbdicom/docs/source/index.rst

 Welcome to the dbdicom documentation!
 =====================================

-``dbdicom`` is a new Python interface for reading and writing DICOM databases.
+``dbdicom`` is a Python interface for reading and writing DICOM databases.

 .. warning::